juzraai/torn-losers-log/src/docs/ABOUT.md

 ### Loss counting

-YATA's "Breakdown" feature **counts your outgoing attacks by defender.**
+YATA's "Breakdown" feature **counts your outgoing attacks by defender.** So you have to subtract previous paid contracts to get the current unpaid one.

 **TLL** aggregates **by defender and paid status,** this way previous contracts of the same client won't bother you when you check your current unpaid status.